bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @David
  asked:
 Did I hear it right that inserting an object with a unique constraint will upsert it automatically?
 What if you have a partially populated model?
 For instance my API returns a profile with an id and name, but I already have a version of that profile with all of its other properties like bio.
-With th…
-See more
+With the other properties be wiped out if I try and insert the partial object?
 1 reply

 WWDC Bot